-Young children are naturally attracted to things that open and close; and this is especially true when it comes to doors, doorknobs and handles.
-When this profound interest happens, it will likely continue until the child’s need is satisfied.
+Young children are naturally attracted to things that open and close.
+This attraction is especially true when it comes to doors, doorknobs and handles.
+The child’s need to know how the door works is easy to observe—and satisfy.

-A Doorknob Offers Hands-on Learning and Fosters Development
+A Doorknob Offers Hands-on Learning, Fosters Development and Object Permanence

-The knob in his hand is yet another material that is helping him to develop.
-Learning how it works serves his development, i.e., building his confidence, coordination, concentration and cognitive skills.
-Also, it helps him understand the idea of separation—something can disappear and then reappear.
+A knob in the child’s hand is yet another developmental material.
+Learning how it works builds confidence, coordination, concentration and cognitive skills.
+In addition, the idea of separation—something can disappear and then reappear—is realized.

-How we process this interest is the key to the door.
-Instead of trying to distract him or tell him why he shouldn’t “play” with the door, step closer, bend down beside him and acknowledge his interest in learning how to open and close the door.
-Look at him in the eye and say, “I am going to show you how to open and close the door.”
-Once the child sees and hears your willingness to ‘help him help himself’, you will have his attention and he will feel respected.
+How we react to the child’s interest in door is the key.
+Rather than offer distractions or reasons not to “play” with the door, step closer, bend down and acknowledge the interest.
+Make eye contact and say, “I am going to show you how to open and close the door.”
+Once the child sees and hears your willingness to ‘help him help himself’, you will have their attention and they will feel respected.

 SHOW — Slow Hands Omit Words — How to Open the Door

-Ask the child to watch you first and reassure him that he will have a turn next.
-Silently and using exaggerated movements, begin the lesson:
+Ask the child to watch you first and reassure them that they will have a turn next.
+Silently, and using exaggerated movements, begin the lesson:

 1. Once you are a forearm’s length away from the door, extend the hand closest to the hinges to create a clear sightline for the child to see your movements.